 SRLOSS must be preceded by PARTICUL for defining mass and charge values as they enter in the definition of SR parameters.

 Statistics on SR parameters are computed and updated while tracking, the results of which can be obtained by means of the keyword SRPRNT.

-SVDOC : SVD orbit correction
+SVDOC: SVD orbit correction (page 341 in PART B)

 UNDER DEVELOPMENT - Feb.
 2019